 Go to the Police with the Court Order

 When you have a visitation schedule that clearly outlines it is your visitation time with the children, you can bring the court order to the police station.
-You will need to provide contact information to the police regarding the parent who is keeping your children from you.
+You will need to provide contact information to the police regarding the parent who is keeping your children from you and not returning them to you on time.
 While you may not want to get the police involved in the lives of your children, this may be the only recourse you have to get your children in your care during your rightful visitation schedule.

 How an Ex Can Try to Defend Their Actions

 As children get older, their needs and wants will hold more weight.
 A child who is 14 years old can choose to remain at the home of one parent over the other, without custodial interference charges holding up in court.
 While it is not as simple as giving the child what they want, not returning a child home at the scheduled time if the child doesn’t want to go there does not mean automatic interference with the visitation schedule.

 If an Ex Claims the Child Is in Danger

 Your former spouse may try all kinds of tricks to try and keep the children from you.
 They may try to say that your home isn’t safe and that they didn’t send the children to you because they are in danger in your care.
 In addition, they may try to prove that you are an unfit parent by calling Child Protective Services.
 While this can all be extremely overwhelming, it is up to you to remain as calm as possible.
 If you don’t have legal representation, it’s time to find the money to do so.
 You have a right to parent your children, and you may need to defend that right against an ex who is determined to make it difficult for you to be in their lives.